gustawL/gustawl.github.io/content/literature notes/zettelkasten-as-thinking-partner.md

 ---
 Luhmann’s Zettelkasten was (i think) an early version of “second brain.”<br>
 He describes how an external system can become more than memory or storage: it can be a "thinking partner".<br>
-His "second memory (Zweitgedächtnis)", which we might nickname a ‘second brain’, wasn’t about tasks and goals, but about **insight and intellectual dialogue**.
+His "second memory (Zweitgedächtnis)", which we might call a ‘second brain’, wasn’t about tasks and goals, but about **insight and intellectual dialogue**.

 > *references*:
 > - [Luhmann, Niklas.
 (1981).
 Kommunikation mit Zettelkasten.
 Page 225](https://ckrybus.com/static/papers/luhmann1981.pdf).